aftabmustafa/Full_Stack_Web/HTML/HTML - Pesonal site/README.md

 In the index.html file, I have used the standard boilerplate of html.

+inde.html ->> this is the common name of home page.

 <!DOCTYPE html> => This indicated the browser that we are using html 5 (the latest version of html)

 <html> => This tag tells the browser that whatever written inside this tag is in html